Al-Sad/mdFCN/README.md

 -   The decomposed networks of the HC group can be downloaded from: https://helsinkifi-my.sharepoint.com/:u:/g/personal/almohamm_ad_helsinki_fi/EdGmhXzNFu5Ki1B7HwD6pDIB6pWJmikLaL6fxgy-wkoYew?e=oghBjF
 -   The decomposed networks of the AED group can be downloaded from: https://helsinkifi-my.sharepoint.com/:u:/g/personal/almohamm_ad_helsinki_fi/EU-vQTmDt39NrjGiEUb9dFAB0HBZMf1Wv1PJnm8XwBKwJg?e=JpeXZx
 ### Main_5_reconstruction.m
 -   This main script reconstructs the decomposed networks and generates null distributions for all other reconstruction configurations.
-Note that the neonateís raw EEG and neurocognitive scores are not supplied.
+Note that the neonate‚Äôs raw EEG and neurocognitive scores are not supplied.
 -   The reconstructed networks of the HC group can be downloaded from: https://helsinkifi-my.sharepoint.com/:u:/g/personal/almohamm_ad_helsinki_fi/EZiSNevWKkNMmmKeDIY0ZP8BkLcsyqL-T0xk7jYoaoeTrQ?e=sDgIki
 -   The reconstructed networks of the AED group can be downloaded from: https://helsinkifi-my.sharepoint.com/:u:/g/personal/almohamm_ad_helsinki_fi/Eagqz-gZb1RPjHlC0zkgsucBA8a2SCw7yuW1vI6eBumRCg?e=793hGn
 ### Main_6_system_verification.m
 -   This main script verifies the mdFCN analysis pipeline.
-Note that the neonateís raw EEG and neurocognitive scores are not supplied.
+Note that the neonate‚Äôs raw EEG and neurocognitive scores are not supplied.
 -   The verified results for the HC group can be downloaded from: https://helsinkifi-my.sharepoint.com/:u:/g/personal/almohamm_ad_helsinki_fi/EdK61BuuZu5IuE-isHp6CoIBMLHjTWWHWGtNQm54GFSj4Q?e=viBYhX
 -   The verified results for the AED group can be downloaded from: https://helsinkifi-my.sharepoint.com/:u:/g/personal/almohamm_ad_helsinki_fi/EbIlt5pdq_dInE1ucgMtF4sBu5g6toR07_a_3ZYAyv-LGA?e=PF6kYW